 Lower Level of Edinburgh Castle Scotland - pictures

-This little square was one of my favorite, it was down on the right while walking the main street up the castle.
+This little square was one of my favorites, it was down on the right when walking the main street up to the castle.

 Photos from inside Edinburgh Castle - Upper Level